Gvtone/first-circle-frontend-task/README.md

 # Setting Up

 1. This is a React application which uses the Vite for faster development.
 Due to this, Node.js is required to run this project.
-If you haven't install Node.js yet, you can install it [here] (https://nodejs.org/en).
+If you haven't install Node.js yet, you can install it [here](https://nodejs.org/en).
 2. After installation, please clone this repository into your local machine.
 3. Libraries needs to be installed to run the app.
 You can do this by running:
    ```